willy-wagtail/raspberrypi-pihole/README.md

 In the directory where the `docker-compose.yml` is in, run `docker-compose up -d`.
 You can find the newly created container's id by running `docker ps -a`.
 Using the container id, you can use it to tail the logs as it starts up using `docker logs -f <docker container id>`.

-### Start Pihole and Unbound in a single container
+### Option 2 - Start Pihole and Unbound in a single container

 Clone this git repository by running `git clone https://github.com/willypapa/raspberrypi.git`.
 It will clone the files into `/raspberrypi` directory.
 Change directory to `cd docker-pihole-unbound`.
 Follow the `README.md` in this directory.